 - Preheat oven to 180oC.
 Spread almond on baking tray and bake for 5 minutes, until the almonds are golden.
 Remove from oven and cool.

-- Whisk all the dressing ingredients together and set aside.
+- Whisk all the dressing ingredients together and set aside and soak the currants in the dressing mix.

 - Coarsely grate the carrots in a food processor by using the grating plate – done in seconds!